Affiliate links on Android Authority may earn us a commission. Learn more.

 Galaxy S9 and Galaxy S9 Plus price and availability

 The Galaxy S9 and Galaxy S9 Plus hit general retail on Friday, March 16, 2018.
-At launch in the U.S., the Galaxy S9 and Galaxy S9 Plus is available in Midnight Black, Lilac Purple, and Coral Blue.
+In the U.S., the Galaxy S9 and Galaxy S9 Plus is available in Midnight Black, Lilac Purple, and Coral Blue.
 A fourth colorway, Titanium Gray, will not be sold in the U.S. As always, certain colorways might be exclusive to certain carriers.

 The Galaxy S9 price is $719.99 unlocked (or $30/month over 24 months) and the Galaxy S9 Plus price is $839.99 unlocked (or $35/month over 24 months) via samsung.com or the Shop Samsung app.

-Also read: Best Samsung Galaxy S9 and S9 Plus cases
+Also read: Best Samsung Galaxy S9 & S9 Plus accessories

 Samsung is sweetening the pill with a trade-in promotion that is available for the first time globally.
 Galaxy S9 buyers can trade in their devices for up to $350.
 The top payout is for devices that are under a year old, and the device you’re trading in doesn’t need to be a Samsung.